How Much Partiality Is Needed for a Theory of Computability?: The function classes

-$\varphi$-standard numberings of $\SSS^{(n)}_{A}$ can be characterised by conditions similar to those known for G\"odel numberings.
+then we have that $\leftidx{^{A}}\varphi^{(n)}_{i}$ is a special $\varphi$-standard numbering of $\SSS^{(n)}_{A}$, for every infinite c.e.\ $A \subseteq \omega$.\footnote{Note that the numbering $^{A}\varphi^{(n)}$ depends effectively on (a code) of $A$.
+We will, however, not make use of this fact} The $\varphi$-standard numberings of $\SSS^{(n)}_{A}$ can be characterised by conditions similar to those known for G\"odel numberings.
 Since their universal function is computable, but not contained in $\SSS^{(n+1)}_{A}$, they will not satisfy the conditions for G\"odel numberings.

 \begin{theorem} Let $\psi$ be a $\varphi$-standard numbering of $\SSS^{(n)}_{A}$.
-Then the next two conditions hold: \begin{description}
+Then the following two conditions hold: \begin{description}

-\item[\rm (QGN~I)] The extended graph of $\lambda i, \vec x.\ \psi_{i}(\vec x))$ is enumerable by some function in $\RRR^{(n)}$.
+\item[\rm (QGN~I)] The extended graph of $\lambda i, \vec x.\ \psi_{i}(\vec x)$ is enumerable by some function in $\RRR^{(1)}$.

 \item[\rm (QGN~II)] For all $k \in \RRR^{(2)}$ there exists $v \in \RRR^{(1)}$ such that if, for some $i \in \omega$, $\lambda t.\ k(i,t)$ enumerates the extended graph of a function $r \in \SSS^{(n)}_{A}$, then $ r = \psi_{v(i)}$.